sony-msm8998/android_device_sony_maple/README.md

 # Device tree for Maple (Xperia XZ Premium)

+# This is NOT the MAIN, IN-USE TREE.
+The MAIN trees used in ROMs are private for now

 ## IMPORTANT
 ### If you are building for dual sim then :
 Change this in lineage_maple.mk